b0938930511/llvm-project/mlir/docs/Canonicalization.md

 ///     the operation, partial folding is not supported.
 The caller will remove
 ///     the operation and use those results instead.
 ///
-/// Note that this mechanism cannot be used to remove 0-result operations.
-LogicalResult MyOp::fold(FoldAdaptor adaptor,
+LogicalResult MyOp::fold(ArrayRef<Attribute> operands,
                          SmallVectorImpl<OpFoldResult> &results) {
   ...
 }
 ```

-In the above, for each method a `FoldAdaptor` is provided with getters for
+In the above, for each method an `ArrayRef<Attribute>` is provided that
-each of the operands, returning the corresponding constant attribute.
+corresponds to the constant attribute value of each of the operands.
 These
 operands are those that implement the `ConstantLike` trait.
 If any of the
 operands are non-constant, a null `Attribute` value is provided instead.
 For
 example, if MyOp provides three operands [`a`, `b`, `c`], but only `b` is
-constant then `adaptor` will return Attribute() for `getA()` and `getC()`,
+constant then `operands` will be of the form [Attribute(), b-value,
-and b-value for `getB()`.
+Attribute()].

 Also above, is the use of `OpFoldResult`.
 This class represents the possible
 result of folding an operation result: either an SSA `Value`, or an